Kiuwan logo

 Code analysis platform example graphic

-Kiuwan offers many features, today we are going to highlight the “Defects Mute” feature where you can select defects in a specific application analysis and mute them so they are not taken into account by Kiuwan when calculating indicators to assess the maintainability, security, efficiency, portability, and reliability of your application.
-The selection is then saved for that specific application only, and will be applied in any subsequent analysis to ease your development processes.
+Kiuwan offers many features.
+Today, we are going to highlight the “Defects Mute” feature, where you can select defects in a specific application analysis and mute them so they are not taken into account by Kiuwan when calculating indicators to assess the maintainability, security, efficiency, portability, and reliability of your application.
+The selection is then saved for that specific application only and will be applied in any subsequent analysis to ease your development processes.

-We can not only do this at rule level; we may want to mute defects at the file level and even at the line of code level.
+We can not only do this at the rule level; we may want to mute defects at the file level and even at the line of code level.
 Let’s see.

 In the Match.java file we see the defect comes from using System.getProperty and we decide that it is ok for that file, so we drag and drop the file in the box to mute it.